athi2210/athi2210/README.md

 - 👋 Hi, I’m @athi2210 or just athi :)
 - 👀 I’m interested in Data Analytics and Data Engineering thats why iam providing in this Github repo some field related projects
 - 🌱 I’m currently studying at Hochschule Ansbach
-- 💞️ Feel free to leave a feeback or tips to imporve the current projects
+- 💞️ Feel free to leave a feeback or tips to improve the current projects
 - 📫 You can reach me via E-Mail: athithya.mariyanayagam@gmail.com or via LinkedIn:Athithya Mariyanayagam